Big Bang nucleosynthesis: Measurements and status of theory

 The theory of BBN gives a detailed mathematical description of the production of the light "elements" deuterium, helium-3, helium-4, and lithium-7.
 Specifically, the theory yields precise quantitative predictions for the mixture of these elements, that is, the primordial abundances at the end of the big-bang.

 In order to test these predictions, it is necessary to reconstruct the primordial abundances as faithfully as possible, for instance by observing astronomical objects in which very little stellar nucleosynthesis has taken place (such as certain dwarf galaxies) or by observing objects that are very far away, and thus can be seen in a very early stage of their evolution (such as distant quasars).

 As noted above, in the standard picture of BBN, all of the light element abundances depend on the amount of ordinary matter (baryons) relative to radiation (photons).
 Since the universe is presumed to be homogeneous, it has one unique value of the baryon-to-photon ratio.
 For a long time, this meant that to test BBN theory against observations one had to ask: can all of the light element observations be explained with a single value of the baryon-to-photon ratio?
 Or more precisely, allowing for the finite precision of both the predictions and the observations, one asks: is there some range of baryon-to-photon values which can account for all of the observations?

 More recently, the question has changed: Precision observations of the cosmic microwave background radiation with the Wilkinson Microwave Anisotropy Probe (WMAP) and Planck give an independent value for the baryon-to-photon ratio.
-Using this value, are the BBN predictions for the abundances of light elements in agreement with the observations?

 The present measurement of helium-4 indicates good agreement, and yet better agreement for helium-3.
 But for lithium-7, there is a significant discrepancy between BBN and WMAP/Planck, and the abundance derived from Population II stars.
-The discrepancy is a factor of 2.4―4.3 below the theoretically predicted value and is considered a problem for the original models, that have resulted in revised calculations of the standard BBN based on new nuclear data, and to various reevaluation proposals for primordial proton–proton nuclear reactions, especially the abundances of ^{7}Be + n → ^{7}Li + p, versus ^{7}Be + ^{2}H → ^{8}Be + p.
+The discrepancy, called the "cosmological lithium problem", is a factor of 2.4―4.3 below the theoretically predicted value. that have resulted in revised calculations of the standard BBN based on new nuclear data, and to various reevaluation proposals for primordial proton–proton nuclear reactions, especially the abundances of ^{7}Be + n → ^{7}Li + p, versus ^{7}Be + ^{2}H → ^{8}Be + p.